Sneaky (gamer)

 Zachary Scuderi, better known as Sneaky, is a professional League of Legends player, streamer, crossplayer and pornographic actor.
 He played AD Carry for Cloud9 of the League of Legends Championship Series North America until 2019.
 He won the 2013 Summer NA LCS and 2014 Spring NA LCS with Cloud9.
 Scuderi is also known for his cosplays of anime and video game characters.

 Sneaky became an independent full-time streamer on Twitch, leaving the professional scene in January 2020.
 However, despite not playing professionally, he has stated that he is not retired.

-Starting from November 2024, Scuderi would set up an account on Fansly and begin posting more content of a crossplaying and pornographic nature.
+In November 2024, Scuderi set up an account on Fansly and began posting more content of a crossplaying and pornographic nature.

 Career

 Originally a Mid Laner for Ordinance Gaming, he quickly transitioned into an AD Carry and bounced around on several NA teams, one of which included Team Dignitas.

 Quantic Gaming

 Sneaky joined Quantic Gaming on April 6, 2013, with the Balls, Meteos, Hai, and LemonNation.